Sorana Cîrstea: 2014: Injuries and Fed Cup success

-2015: Out of the top 100
+2015: Loss of form

 Cîrstea was scheduled to start her season off at the Shenzhen Open, but she withdrew due to a shoulder injury.
 Her first tournament of the year was at the Australian Open.
 She lost in the first round to qualifier Alexandra Panova.
 As a result, Cîrstea fell out of the top 100 for the first time since 2008.

-In February, Cîrstea competed at the Dow Corning Tennis Classic, a $100k event located in Midland, Michigan.
+In February, Cîrstea competed at the Midland Tennis Classic, a $100k event in Michigan.
 As the second seed, Cîrstea was defeated in the first round by American Jessica Pegula.
-During March, Cîrstea played at the Miami Open.
+Cîrstea played at the Miami Open.
 Getting a wildcard for the main draw, Christina McHale beat her in the first round.
 Cîrstea stayed in Florida to play at the USTA Pro Circuit Event in Osprey where she lost in the first round to Danka Kovinić, in straight sets.

 Cîrstea competed next at the Copa Colsanitas.
 Her woes continued as she suffered another first round loss, this time at the hands of eighth seed Irina Falconi.
 However, partnering with Yaroslava Shvedova in doubles, she won her first match of the year by beating Mandy Minella/Olga Savchuk in the first round.
 Then, they lost to the eventual champions Paula Cristina Gonçalves/Beatriz Haddad Maia of Brazil in the quarterfinals.
-In May, Cîrstea traveled to France to compete at the Open Saint-Gaudens, an $60k event where she lost in the first round in three sets to Wang Yafan.
+In May, Cîrstea traveled to France to compete at the Open Saint-Gaudens, a 60k event where she lost in the first round in three sets to Wang Yafan.
 With the French Open starting on Sunday, May 24th, Cîrstea traveled to Paris to play qualifying in order to qualify for the main draw.
 She won both of her qualifying matches to get to the final round of qualifying.
 Unfortunately, she suffered a straight set loss in the final round of qualifying to Verónica Cepede Royg.
 Due to not qualifying for the French Open, Cîrstea broke her streak of main draw appearances dating back to the 2008 Australian Open.

 Since she had no success at the French Open, Cîrstea went to Italy to play at the Internazionali di Brescia, a $50k event.
 Even though she was the fourth seed, she was defeated in the first round by Italian qualifier Claudia Giovine.
 After the tournament in Brescia, Cîrstea stayed in Italy to compete at the $25k event in Padua.
 She easily won her first-round match over Giorgia Marchetti.
 She then lost in the second round to qualifier Petra Uberalová.
 Next, Cîrstea went back to France to play the Open Montpellier Méditerranée Métropole Hérault, a $50k+H event in Montpellier.
 Here, Cîrstea lost in the first round to fourth seed Richèl Hogenkamp.

 Trying to qualify for the main draw, Cîrstea played qualifying for the Wimbledon Championships.
 She won her first round over Naomi Osaka.
 She then lost in the next round to fourth seed Sachia Vickery.